 - Can double as a second bag

-If you love camping or hiking on a road trip (or backpacking Europe or South America when you’re not) and backpacking backpack is a great choice.
+If you love camping or hiking on a road trip (or backpacking Europe or South America when you’re not) a backpacking backpack is a great choice.
 They are roomy and durable, and can be easily carried on your back.
-This is a great option for campers who might walk through a forest instead of a carpeted hotel, but also for any road tripper who appreciates a little adventure.
+When considering the ,best bags for road trips, this is a great option for campers who might walk through a forest instead of a carpeted hotel, but also for any road tripper who appreciates a little adventure.

 - Easy to carry